 The colors used in your website are impacting your business’s success.
 Whether the impact is positive or negative could depend on how much you’ve considered your audience, set a defined goal for your website, and planned how color could be used to achieve those goals.
-That’s important enough to consider developing a color scheme at the very outset of website planning.
+That’s important enough to consider developing a color scheme at the very outset of website design planning.

 Whether it’s e-commerce, corporate, informational, or promotional, your website exists for someone to take an action (hopefully many people), and it turns out that colors are very good at eliciting a response from people.
 In the design community, it’s recognized that a consumer will decide within 90 seconds the acceptability of a product, and much of that decision is based on color.
 So, add colors with positive associations to your website and you’re done.
 Well, almost.

 If your company has been around long enough, you probably have been using brand colors.
 Ideally, your website will strengthen brand associations, but a balance needs to be struck between how much the site will showcase those colors, and how much the palette will be driven by the site’s function/goal.
-An ecommerce site may suffer if your brand color is used too liberally, where a corporate site may benefit.
+An e-commerce site may suffer if your brand color is used too liberally, where a corporate site may benefit.

-Even if you have an established color scheme, your website presents a new outlet and therefore, possibly a new audience who’s attention you are trying to capture.
+Even if you have an established color scheme, your website presents a new outlet and therefore, possibly a new audience whose attention you are trying to capture.
 Would it be beneficial to reconsider your branding for the web and/or mobile?
 It’s possible that you could retain the loyalty of your current consumer base, while appealing to a new potential market by rethinking your brand’s color palette and how it relates in an online environment.
 If you don’t have branding color guidelines, you should seriously consider using them.
 It has been shown that colors can increase brand recognition by 80%.
 Maybe your website is your first real establishment of your brand, in which case it can serve as a great tool for gauging what your audience will respond to in other media.

 Every person will have a different set of connections to color.
 While there is no fail-safe way to appeal to everyone, there are guidelines on what emotions colors can convey, generally.
 A short version is: